-- (b) The board may assess a pharmacy licensed under chapter 112, ordered to correct a violation of regulations or administrative rules established under any general law that governs the practice of pharmacy, a penalty of not more than \$1,000 for each violation for each day the violation continues to exist beyond the date prescribed for correction. - (c) Upon making an assessment, the board shall give the licensee notice of the matters alleged and the provisions of law relied upon and shall accord such person an opportunity for a hearing upon written request within 15 business days of the assessment.
+(b) The board may assess a pharmacy licensed under this chapter and ordered to correct a violation of regulations or administrative rules established under any general law that governs the practice of pharmacy, a penalty of not more than \$1,000 for each violation for each day the violation continues to exist beyond the date prescribed for correction.

+(c) Upon making an assessment, the board shall give the licensee notice of the matters alleged and the provisions of law relied upon and shall accord such person an opportunity for a hearing upon written request within 15 business days of the assessment.
 If after a hearing, or waiver thereof, the board determines that cause exists, the board shall make an appropriate assessment.
-The affected licensee shall pay such assessment except to the extent that, upon judicial review, the reviewing court may reverse the final decision of the board. - (d) An assessment made under this section shall be collected on the thirtieth day after notification to the affected licensee, or on the fifteenth day after resolution of an administrative appeal, and deposited into the quality in health professions trust fund as established by section 10 of chapter 35x.
+The affected licensee shall pay such assessment except to the extent that, upon judicial review, the reviewing court may reverse the final decision of the board.

+(d) An assessment made under this section shall be due on the thirtieth day after notification to the affected licensee, or on the fifteenth day after resolution of an administrative appeal, and deposited into the quality in health professions trust fund as established by section 35X of chapter 10.
 The attorney general shall recover any assessment due and payable brought in the name of the commonwealth in the superior court.
-Funds collected under section 42B shall be paid as described in procedures established under chapter 112 section 42C.
+Funds collected under subsection (b) shall be paid as described in subsection (c).
+Monetary penalties collected under this section and deposited in the quality in health professions trust fund administered by the department of public health and shall be used to support initiatives such as patient safety and quality improvement programs for organizations under the jurisdiction of the division of health professions licensure, training for board and division staff, and to offset the costs of board business, including investigation, enforcement activities and investments in health information technology.
+The board shall promulgate regulations for the administration of this fund, in consultation with the division, including the establishment of eligibility criteria, program requirements, and assessment and reporting processes.